craftcms/docs/docs/getting-started-tutorial/install/files.md

 We’ll tell Composer where to add these new files using an _absolute_ or _relative_ path:

-- The full _absolute_ path is long and specific, like `/Users/oli/projects/tutorial` or `C:\Users\oli\projects\tutorial`.
+- The full _absolute_ path is long and specific, like `/Users/oli/dev/tutorial` or `C:\Users\oli\dev\tutorial`.
 - To use a _relative_ path, you first need to use the `cd` command and change your working directory to the existing parent folder.
 The relative path you provide will be within this working directory.
-If you’ve navigated to `/Users/oli/projects`, for example, you can simply pass Composer the value of `tutorial` to have that folder created.
+If you’ve navigated to `/Users/oli/dev`, for example, you can simply pass Composer the value of `tutorial` to have that folder created.

 Whichever option you choose, run the following command and substitute your desired path for `<Path>`: